-Angie Chuang (she/her/hers) holds a B.A. and M.A. in English from Stanford University.
-She is a tenured Associate Professor of Journalism in American University's School of Communication, and the designer of the AUx2 curriculum.
-She has been at AU since 2007, joining the faculty after a 13-year career as a national and regional award-winning newspaper reporter for The Oregonian, The Hartford Courant, and the Los Angeles Times.
+Angie Chuang (she/her/hers) designed the AUx2 curriculum, drawing on her experience as a researcher of race and identity issues.
+She is currently an Associate Professor of Journalism in the University of Colorado College of Media, Communication, and Information.
+She holds a B.A. and M.A. in English from Stanford University.
+She came to academia after a 13-year career as a national and regional award-winning newspaper reporter for The Oregonian, The Hartford Courant, and the Los Angeles Times.
 At The Oregonian, Prof. Chuang developed one of the first regional newspaper race and ethnicity reporting beats, and traveled to Afghanistan, Vietnam, and the post-Katrina Gulf Coast to report stories.
-She's been challenged and inspired by bringing those experiences into the classroom at AU, through her class Race, Ethnic and Community Reporting, created in conjunction with a Surdna Foundation grant, as well as in her scholarly research on race and identity in the news media.
+She's been challenged and inspired by bringing those experiences into the classroom, through her class Race, Ethnic and Community Reporting, created in conjunction with a Surdna Foundation grant, as well as in her research.
 Her scholarly articles on the news media's constructions of American and Other identity have been published in top communication journals, including Journalism & Mass Communication Quarterly and Journalism: Theory, Practice, and Criticism, and won research awards.
 Prof. Chuang's previous reporting on post-9/11 Afghanistan and Afghan Americans also became the foundation for a literary nonfiction book, The Four Words for Home (Aquarius Press / Willow Books 2014).
 She's a second-generation Chinese American from the San Francisco Bay Area, and has always been a believer in the power of storytelling and words to create meaningful, open understanding about and across identities.
 She's an avid Iyengar yoga practitioner and a fair-weather bike commuter.

 AUx Videographer and Instructional Multimedia Designer